 Provide a visual depiction of anticipated major milestones to be tracked in the form of a Gantt chart.
 Identify time-specific references as follows: Y1Q1, Y1Q2, etc, as opposed to naming specific months and years.
 Timelines will be reviewed for reasonableness, and adherence to timelines will be a criterion for continued support of successful applications.
-When appropriate, provide go/no-go decision points along the timeline.
 If the application is approved for funding, this section will be included in the award contract.
 Applicants are advised not to include information that they consider confidential or proprietary when preparing this section.